JacobLewandowskiDev/GwentMMO-front/README.md

   * Real-time multiplayer movement,
   * Day/Night Cycles,
   * Immersive in-game music (Created by me),
-  * Beutiful 2D pixel art style of the characters and the in-game world (Created by me),
+  * Beautiful 2D pixel art style of the characters and the in-game world (Created by me),
   * Global chat system,
   * Canvas-based game world
   * NPC characters that make the world feel more alive,